-While everyone has a primary Communication Style, for most people Communication Styles are situational.
+While everyone has a natural communication style, for most people communication styles are situational.

-When you think about it, you’ll realize that you instinctively adapt your Communication Style depending on where you are or who you’re talking to.
+your communication style depending on where you are or who you’re

-With friends or family, we probably behave and talk differently than we do at work.
+For example, with friends or family, we probably behave and talk differently than we do at work.
 You communicate differently with a friend that you you know well than you do with someone you have just met.

 The first category is one I call “role adaptation.”
 In our lives, and even during a typical day, we each play many “roles.”

 An example might be the role of wife compared to the role of mother.
 Another might be the role of boss compared to the role of husband or father.
 In each of these cases we will quite naturally behave and communicate differently based upon the role we are in at the time.

 There are obvious practical reasons for this.
 The way we communicate at work may give us terrible results at home, and vice versa.
 Giving orders might be effective at a construction site, but it probably won’t work as well at home.

 Of course, some people don’t make changes in order to adapt to different situations, but most people have learned from experience to modify their communication style for different roles, at least on some level.

 The specific ways that we adapt to different roles will not always be the same for everyone; there are people who are more relaxed in their work role than with family and friends.
 Our job may be easy and familiar for us, while our family members may require us to expend a lot of energy to get along with them.

 Since our natural communication style requires us to expend the least amount of energy, one good way to tell whether we are using our natural style with someone is to answer the question, “do I feel tired after I talk to this person?”